Paper Airplanes: The science behind it

 I chose to use painter’s tape on the carpet for this step.
 Just stick a few lines of tape on the carpet before flying your airplanes and see which went the farthest!

-Get your preschooler involved: Let them fly the plane!
+Get your child involved: Let them fly the plane!
 Show them how to hold it properly and how much force to throw it with and see how far they can throw it.
 If you have extra paper, create an extra airplane of each fold so you can compete!

 The science behind the Paper Airplanes experiment